Site5 Web Hosting is a niche service built for designers and developers, with multiple servers located in:

 - Asia (Singapore and China).

-Priding yourself on being ‘developer-centric’ sounds nice on promotional materials.
-But does this niche offering make any difference?
-How does it affect what they do, or more importantly, DON’T, offer?
+Priding oneself on being ‘developer-centric’ sounds nice on promotional materials.
+Does this niche offer make any difference?
+How does it affect what they do – or more importantly, DON’T – offer?

 We set up a basic WordPress website on the HostRocket ‘Shared’ plan back in June 2015 to find out for ourselves.
 You can also view our site’s detailed performance statistics like uptime & speed (click ‘History’ to dig in deeper).

 General Info & Hosting Overview

 |SUPPORT:||24/7 Live Chat|

 Site5 is targeting an audience of advanced users.
 It means we had high expectations for the level of performance.

 Over the past years, Site5 has performed OK on speed and support, and rather well in uptime.

 What sets them apart are a few unique offers that specific customers will enjoy, including some time-saving cPanel migrations.